ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab04.md

 In other words, we want to define a function recProduct(a, b) which will have integers as arguments and will return the product of its arguments.
 But, the function won't use the operation *.

 Just for practice, take a minute to (a) determine the base case and (b) write the recursive step without looking below.
 After you've got it, read on.
-If you don't know where to ask, please ask for help.
+If you don't know where to start, please ask for help.
 Scroll down when you have an answer.

 <div style="margin-bottom:32em">